-Under the first requirement, that the purported victim must place trust and confidence in the other party; there are many types of relationship have been held to fall into this category:
+Under the first requirement, that the purported victim must place trust and confidence in the other party; there are many types of relationships have been held to fall into this category:

 Husband and wife relationships have been treated as one where trust and confidence have been placed by one in the other party.
 This may still vary from relationship to relationship.

-Relationship between the bank and customers are considered as relationships of trust and confidence.
+Relationships between the bank and customers are considered relationships of trust and confidence.